-EmailBison offers two tools to help you manage which contacts should not receive emails: the Blacklist and the Unsubscribe List.
+EmailBison offers two tools to help you manage which leads should not receive emails: the Blacklist and the Unsubscribe List.
 While they may seem similar, they function differently and serve slightly different purposes depending on your workflow.

 The Blacklist is used to block emails from being sent to certain email addresses or domains at the moment of sending.